I’m Mary Kathryn, and I love how coaching changes the lives of other people.

 I have led Caregiver Groups for many years and done hospital visits for my church.
 I am certified as a Congregational Care Minister and am also certified by the Professional Administrators of the United Methodist Connectional Structure (PAUMCS) as a church administrator.

-I now attend First Presbyterian Church in San Anselmo, CA, am an active member of PEO (a philanthropic organization), love spending time with my two small dogs, and enjoy the many cultural activities the Bay Area offers.
+I now attend First Presbyterian Church in San Anselmo, CA, where I serve as a Deacon.
+I’m an active member of PEO (a philanthropic organization), love spending time with my two small dogs, and enjoy the many cultural activities the Bay Area offers.

 I realize the importance of having a positive attitude each day and being joyful and loving to myself and to others.
 I know that not dealing with past or present issues prevents people from following their dreams or reaching their potential.